puavo-org/puavo-web/rest/doc/SSO_APP_DEVS.md

 # Opinsys Single Sign-On

-For now to implement Opinsys SSO to a external service you must receive a shared secret from Opinsys support (tuki aet opinsys.fi).
+For now to implement Opinsys SSO to a external application you must receive a shared secret from Opinsys support (tuki aet opinsys.fi).
 To receive it you must provide following:

   - Fully qualified domain name (fqdn)
-    - The service must be available on this domain
+    - The application must be available on this domain
-  - Name and small description of the service
+  - Name and small description of the application
     - Will be displayed on the login form and admin configuration panel for school admins
-  - Email address of the service maintainer
+  - Email address of the application maintainer
-  - Optionally a link describing the service in more detail
+  - Optionally a link describing the application in more detail

-Once the shared sercret is in place the external service may redirect user's web browser to `https://api.opinsys.fi/v3/sso` with a `return_to` query string key which determines where user is redirected back.
+Once the shared sercret is in place the external application may redirect user's web browser to `https://api.opinsys.fi/v3/sso` with a `return_to` query string key which determines where user is redirected back.
 The hostname of the `return_to` URL must match with the fqdn provided to us.